 Consider the Gross Income of One or Both Parents

 When you look at a parent’s income to determine child support, review the parent’s gross income.
 Other states allow for deductions for taxes, mandatory union dues, and even mandatory pension contributions, but Nevada looks only at gross income.
-Consider all sources of income including salary, wages, bonuses, commissions, and even holiday pay.
-If a parent is unemployed, look at unemployment pay, severance pay, and workers compensation.
+Consider all sources of income, including salary, wages, bonuses, commissions, and even holiday pay.
+If a parent is unemployed, look at unemployment pay, severance pay, and workers’ compensation.

-You can consider pay from a second job or overtime.
+You must also consider pay from a second job or overtime.
 Even things like royalties and trusts can count as income.
 If a parent receives regular gifts from friends or relatives, that can also count as income.
 Look at every possible source to determine all of the resources that a parent might have available to pay support.

 Determine the Correct Child Support Percentage

 Once you’ve determined the paying parent’s income, determine the percentage of income that they pay in support.
-Each paying parent pays a flat percentage of their income based on the number of children in the order.
+Each paying parent pays a percentage of their income based on the number of children in the order.
 The amounts are as follows:

 What If a Parent Is Self-Employed?

 If a parent is self-employed, consider all of their income before taxes or other deductions like 401k contributions.
 In cases of self-employment, a child support calculation can be complicated for multiple reasons.
 On the one hand, a parent might intentionally try to divert income by hiding it in the business.
 They might try to claim business expenses that drastically lower their personal expenses and income.

 On the other hand, a self-employed parent likely has legitimate expenses.
 They may need to pay employees, pay contractors, and cover expenses of doing business.
 If a parent is in a partnership, they must account for their partner’s share of the income.
 Careful accounting may be necessary in a case of self-employment to make sure that the child support order is accurate in the spirit of Nevada’s child support laws.